How Is Art Therapy Beneficial?

-Art is not just an expression of oneself, but a form of physical, mental, and emotional healing.
+Art is not just an expression of oneself, art is also a form of physical, mental, and emotional healing.

 Art therapy is a specialized area of mental health that uses art materials and the creative process to explore emotions, reduce anxiety, increase self-esteem, and resolve other psychological conflicts. — Douglas Mitchell, LMFT